 Walking is simple, free and one of the easiest ways to get more active, lose weight and become healthier.
 It's often underrated as a form of exercise, but walking is ideal for people of all ages and fitness levels who want to be more active.
 Regular walking has been shown to reduce the risk of chronic illnesses, such as heart disease, type 2 diabetes, asthma, stroke and some cancers.
 In 2014/15, 47% of adults from Wakefield district walked (at least 10 minutes) five times a week.
 Seventeen percent of adults walk between one and hours per day.

 Regular cycling can also reduce the risk of chronic illnesses such as heart disease, type 2 diabetes and stroke.
 It can also boost your mood and keep your weight under control.
 In 2014/15, 9.2% of adults cycled at least once a week.
 For health benefits, adults and older adults should do at least 2 hours and 30 minutes (150 minutes) of moderate-intensity activity each week.

-The first Parkrun events in the district began in Pontefract, but groups now also run events at Nostell Priory and Thornes Park, Wakefield.
-The overall number of runs continued to increase in 2017/18 (see chart below), and new Parkrun events have started in Rothwell (July 2017) and Selby (December 2017) which are also attracting runners from the Wakefield District.
-Participation in 2017/18 included 2,500 runs at Nostell Junior events, designed for children aged between 4 and 14.
+The first Parkrun events in the district began in Pontefract, but groups now also run events at Nostell Priory, Thornes Park, Wakefield, and Frickley Country Park.
+The overall number of runs continued to increase in 2018/19 (see chart below), and new Parkrun events also started in Rothwell (July 2017) and Selby (December 2017) which are attracting runners from the Wakefield District.
+Participation in 2018/19 included 8,000 runs at junior events, designed for children aged between 4 and 14.
 The Nostell junior parkrun no longer takes place, but new junior events have started at Pontefract and Wakefield Thornes.
-So far in 2018/19 (as of December 2018) these have already clocked up 3,500 runs between them.
-A new Parkrun started in Frickley Country Park in January 2019.

 Source: Parkrun UK